-After having this book for over 4 years, I read it now and I wonder why I waited for so long for this absolutely amazing book.
-But then I go back to my theory that books come to me at the right time and they decide when I would read them.
-In this book, Hermann Hesse talks about all the things that make up the magical and mystical stories, touch the human psyche and take you to a world that is explicitly an imagined entity, in this collection of 22 stories, written over 14 years in early 20th century.
+After having this book The Fairy Tales of Hermann Hesse, for over 4 years, I read it now.
+And I wonder why I waited for so long for this absolutely amazing book.
+But then I go back to my theory that books come to me at the right time.
+And they decide when I would read them.
+In this book, Hermann Hesse talks about all the things that make up the magical and mystical stories, touch the human psyche.
+And take you to the world that is explicitly an imagined entity, in this collection of 22 stories, written over 14 years in the early 20th century.

-Now strictly speaking, the stories would not fit in the definition of Fairy tales, sometimes they are folk tales, sometime a psychic journey of humans and spaces like cities, sometimes they are just a longish anecdote and sometimes just a short story.
-What is common is that the characters do go beyond the realm of what we humans perceive to be reality or practical reality, they can travel to other space in their dreams, they can time travel and they can sometime grant wishes.
+Now, strictly speaking, the stories would not fit in the definition of Fairy Tales.
+Sometimes they are folk tales, sometimes a psychic journey of humans and spaces like cities.
+Sometimes they are just a longish anecdote and sometimes just a short story.
+What is common is that the characters do go beyond the realm of what we humans perceive to be reality or practical reality.
+They can travel to other space in their dreams.
+They can time travel and they can sometimes grant wishes.
 Each story is unique and different.
-A lot of them are about journeys and the opening up of human spirit through these journeys.
+A lot of them are about journeys.
+And the opening up of the human spirit through these journeys.

-A long introduction by the translator takes you through the life of Hermann Hesse and once you read this you are able to relate the stories to his own life, specially his relationships both with people and nature.
+A long introduction by the translator of The Fairy Tales of Hermann Hesse takes you through the life of Hermann Hesse.
+Once you read this you are able to relate the stories to his own life.
+Especially his relationships both with people and nature.

 This is an ideal book for reading the bedtime stories.
 If I could, I would love to write stories like this someday, which are simple yet profound.